PROSPECTIVE NURSING STUDENTS AT ECU

 The deadline is 5:00 p.m., September 1, or closest business day.

-Applications to the ECU School of Nursing are accepted one time annually on September 1st.
+Applications to the ECU School of Nursing are accepted one time annually on September 1.
 Interested candidates are encouraged to contact the School of Nursing to meet with an assigned Nursing advisor to discuss all application and eligibility requirements as early as possible during their freshman year in college.
-Typically, there are 1 - 2 semesters of college-level coursework that needs to be completed in order for a student to be eligible for admission.
+Typically, there are one to two semesters of college-level coursework that need to be completed in order for a student to be eligible for admission.

 Below are documents you will need to review as part of the Application to the School of Nursing.
 The application asks you to sign that you have reviewed and acknowledge understanding of the material provided in these documents: